Skip to content

 OTEL_EXPORTER_OTLP_PROTOCOL Transport protocol (use http/protobuf)

-OTEL_EXPORTER_OTLP_ENDPOINT Your Anosys OTLP ingestion endpoint URL
+OTEL_EXPORTER_OTLP_ENDPOINT Your Anosys OTEL ingestion endpoint URL

 Troubleshooting